ponder-sh/ponder/benchmarks/README.md

 ### Run benchmarks locally

+> Due to an issue with the Graph Node, the benchmark script fails on M1 Macs ([graphprotocol/graph-node#4740](https://github.com/graphprotocol/graph-node/issues/4740)).
+For now, run the benchmarks in CI instead.

 To run benchmarks locally, just run `pnpm bench` in this directory or at the workspace root.
 This command uses `docker-compose` to start a Graph Node instance, then runs `src/bench.ts` to run the benchmarks.
 The script builds and deploys a subgraph to the Graph Node and records how long it takes for the subgraph to sync, as well as how many RPC requests were made.
-Then, it runs a
+Then, it does the same for a Ponder app.

 ### Run benchmarks in CI